hyperdxio/aws-ecs-opentelemetry-sidecar/README.md

 To send to a different OpenTelemetry endpoint or collector, set the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to the desired endpoint.

+To disable the default `service.name` being populated with the ECS task, you can set `PROCESSOR_RESOURCE_SERVICE_NAME_DISABLED` to `true`.

+For advanced configuration you can pass in a custom OpenTelemetry collector config via the `MERGED_OTEL_CONFIG` environment variable.
+This config will be merged with the default config.

 To debug the generated configuration, set the `DEBUG_GENERATED_OTEL_CONFIG` environment variable to `true`.